marcusfgardiner/SentiMind/README.md

 A twitter sentiment analysis web app based on a hashtag (using machine learning to assess sentiment)

+# Warning

+## Local host currently hardcoded in /hello route
+## Deployment: can we deploy in one server and remove CORS from production enviornment?

 ## How To Use

 In the terminal: